pepmartinez/keuss-server/docusaurus/docs/usage/rest.md

 ---

 ## REST API
-All the REST operations on all queues are locted under `/q` path.
-Also, all operations are protected with HTTP Basic Auth (see *configuration* above)
+All the REST operations on all queues are located under `/q` path.
+All operations are protected with HTTP Basic Auth (see *configuration* above)

 ### List namespaces: `GET /q`
 Lists all queues on all namespaces.
 Admits the following query parameters: